-With its worldwide network of research and expertise centers, SUEZ offers advanced technical and scientific know-how in water and waste that is capable of solving the new challenges facing the Group’s customers.
+With its worldwide network of research and expertise centers, SUEZ offers advanced technical and scientific know-how in water and waste that is capable of solving the new challenges facing our customers.

-The Group addresses the multiple issues of resource management thanks to its pool of almost 400 researchers and experts.
-This network develops new solutions and validates technologies for the Group’s operational entities and customers.
+We address the multiple issues of resource management thanks to our pool of almost 400 researchers and experts.
+This network develops new solutions and tests technologies for our operational entities and customers.

 In a world where resources are becoming increasingly scarce, the recycling and reuse of waste are more necessary than ever before.

 Recycling recovers the secondary raw materials in waste, which can then be returned to the industrial manufacturing process.
-SUEZ develops methods to characterize waste, and innovative recovery processes, in particular for plastics.
+We’ve developed methods to characterize waste, and an innovative recovery processes for plastics.

 SUEZ possesses a broad range of technologies to recover the energy contained in organic waste, from incineration, which produces heat and electricity, to methanation (anaerobic digestion), which produces biogas that can be used immediately or purified and then injected into the main public gas distribution networks.